RamiKrispin/deploy-flex-actions/README.md

 The `docker run` command (or `run` in short) enables you to launch a container.
 In the above example, we used the following arguments:
 * `-d` (or detach mode) to run the container in the background and
-* `-p` argument maps between the container and the local machine ports, where the right to the `:` symbol represents the port that is exposed on the container and the one on the left represents the port on the local machine.
+* `-p` argument maps between the container and the local machine ports, where the right to the `:` symbol represents the port that is exposed on the container, and the one on the left represents the port on the local machine.
 In the above example, we mapped port 8787 on the docker to port 8787 on the local machine

 We close the `run` command with the name of the image we want to launch.